 About the Hosts Program

 The program provides the opportunity for students to connect with University leaders, alumni, and invited community guests.
 These student hosts represent the diverse opinions, thoughts, values, and realities of the Brown experience.
 Meeting and greeting guests at University events and ceremonies, these student hosts are the ambassadors and representatives of the University.
 Presidential Hosts are committed and dedicated students.
-They are nominated to serve Brown by faculty, staff and current Presidential Hosts.

 Duties and Responsibilities